rick2909/Budget-Tracker-.NET/README.md

 - Swagger for API testing
 - (Optional) JWT authentication

-## Status
-🚧 Project is in the early development phase (planning & setup)

-## Author
-Rick van Nieuwland

 ## Database Management

 To manage database migrations and updates, use the following commands: